byrneliam2/haskell-exp/README.md

-# haskell-exp
+# paradigm-shift
-A repository for me to practise functional programming and document my learning as I study COMP 304 (Programming Languages) at Victoria University of Wellington.
-The languages used here include Haskell and Frege (Haskell for the JVM.)
+A repository for me to practise functional and logic programming using Haskell and Prolog, and to document my learning as I study COMP 304 (Programming Languages) at Victoria University of Wellington.